 Dele Momodu has had quite a lot of experience in both business and journalism, and this is what this post elaborately narrates.
 Keep reading…

 Dele Momodu Net Worth: Biography, Profile & Age

 Dele Momodu Net Worth

-Dele Momodu net worth is an estimated $40 million dollars.
+Dele Momodu has an estimated net worth of $40 million dollars.
 He is the founder and CEO of Ovation International; a Magazine in Nigeria.
 He is also one of the richest journalist who earns from multiple sources including his Magazine.
 The Magazine is known not only in Nigeria, but in several parts of the world, including the different States in Africa.

 Dele Momodu is a Nigerian philanthropist, journalist, actor, politician, motivational speaker, publisher, and businessman who was birthed on the 16th of May, 1960.
 Against all odds, the smart journalist, Dele Momodu, was able to become one of the most reputable journalists in Nigeria.

 While growing up, Dele Momodu had a rough time, so much so that if someone else had same experience as him during childhood, giving up would be the exact thing to do.
 In 1995, Dele Momodu got detained by police officers for outing his views on the need for democracy in Nigeria.
 He went through a lot of hurdles and today, all of that is gone, leaving Momodu a famous, wealthy, and influential personality in the Nigerian publishing industry.

 He officially launched the Ovation TV in 2015, and also launched The Boss – a Newspaper platform online.
 He has contributed immensely to the world of music, fashion, business, politics, sports, and arts, and has been awarded several times for his contributions.